javierpa95/javierpa95/README.md

 # Hola

-Actualmente acabando la residencia de Endocrinología y Nutrición en España.
+Endocrinología y Nutrición en España.

 Aprendiendo a programar con Python